table of contents

-An older study published in a medical journal called Urology looked at 30 men with erectile dysfunction who were assigned a daily DHEA supplement or a placebo pill for six months.
-At the end of the study, the men treated with DHEA supplements experienced a significant improvement in their ability to achieve or maintain an erection (Reiter, 1999).
+A small study of 30 men with erectile dysfunction found that men with ED who took a daily DHEA supplement for six months experienced a significant improvement in their ability to achieve or maintain an erection compared to those who took a placebo (Reiter, 1999).

 DHEA for physical performance

-DHEA is included in the World Anti-Doping Agency’s list of prohibited substances, but there’s actually limited evidence suggesting that it can enhance athletic performance or muscle strength.
-To date, there have been several randomized long-term trials with older adults and short-term studies with healthy male athletes, but none demonstrated any significant benefits (Hahner, 2010).
+DHEA is included in the World Anti-Doping Agency’s list of prohibited substances, but there’s not much evidence suggesting that it can enhance athletic performance or muscle strength.
+There are only a few existing studies, and none demonstrated any significant effect on physical performance (Hahner, 2010).

 Psilocybin for depression: does it work?

-Lab versions of dehydroepiandrosterone supplementation are sometimes made from chemicals found in wild yam.
-However, yam cannot be converted into DHEA in the body, so simply eating yam will not provide you with the DHEA you’re after (NIH, 2020-b).
+DHEA supplements are sometimes made from chemicals found in wild yam.
+However, your body isn’t able to convert yams cannot be converted into DHEA, so simply eating yams will not provide you with the same amount of DHEA as supplements do (NIH-b, 2020).